Just in case you’re not familiar with why you should back up your SharePoint documents, here’s a brief explanation.

 But most businesses will already have an on-premises backup solution, so using the OneDrive app is a free way to get your data down from the cloud so it can be incorporated into your on-premises backups.

-(If you don’t already have an on-premises backup solution, then we recommend you skip directly to Option #2, below, for a free backup solution that gives you historical snapshots of your SharePoint document libraries.)
+(If you don’t already have an on-premises backup solution, then we recommend you skip directly to Method #3, below, for a backup solution that gives you historical snapshots of your SharePoint document libraries.)

 How to set up the OneDrive client